jackdignamit/ACME-Medical-Center-USB-Forensic-Examination-Simulation/readme.md

 - Hash verification for data integrity
 - Analysis using industry-standard tools *(FTK Imager, Autopsy, OSForensics)*
 - Structured documentation of findings *(view above Google Drive link)*

+> ## ⚠️ **Disclaimer:**
+>  ### All "contraband" are simply just **photos of cats.**
+> This investigation is entirely fictional and no real illegal material or sensitive data is used.
+> All names, files, and evidence are simulated replicas of a realistic forensic scenario and workflow.

 - - -